 You’ll find catbirds hopping through low vegetation or flying short distances at a time, just above the surrounding vegetation.
 Male catbirds are territorial during spring and summer, singing from prominent perches and chasing away intruders including several other species of birds.
 Males and females defend their own territories during winter, a time when territoriality is uncommon in many species.
 In altercations, Gray Catbirds may fluff up the breast and rump feathers, spread their tail, and open their bill toward the sky.
 Gray Catbirds sometimes destroy eggs and nestlings of woodland species including Eastern Wood-Pewee, Chipping Sparrow, and Song Sparrow.Back to top

-Gray Catbirds are common and their populations were stable from 1966 to 2010, though there has been declines in the southeastern U.S., according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 27 million with 87 percent spending some part of the year in the U.S., 13 percent breeding in Canada, and 25 percent wintering in Mexico.
-They rate an 8 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Gray Catbirds are common, and their populations have been stable from 1966 to 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 29 million and rates them 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 Catbirds tend to winter near the coast, making development of coastal habitat a possible concern for the future.
 Along parts of the Gulf Coast in winter, many catbirds are killed by cars as they fly across roads.Back to top

-- Dunne, Pete.
-2006.
+Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
-Houghton Mifflin, Boston.
+Houghton Mifflin Harcourt, New York, USA.